-Chapter: Board Services and Program Administration Policy Policy # 2-12-2 Section: Safety and Therapeutic Environment Revision # 3
+Η Chapter: Board Services and Program Administration Policy # 2-12-2 Section: Safety and Therapeutic Environment Revision # 5

-- 21. HIV: A pathogen that once inside the body begins to replicate and gradually depletes the number of cells which are essential for host immune function.
+- 20. Human Body Fluids: Semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any body fluid that is visibly contaminated with blood and all body fluids in situations where it is difficult or impossible to differentiate between body fluids. - 21.
+HIV: A pathogen that once inside the body begins to replicate and gradually depletes the number of cells which are essential for host immune function.
 This process leaves the infected individual increasingly susceptible to opportunistic infections such as pneumonia. - 22.
 Informed Consent: A consent that is given voluntarily with full knowledge of risks, benefits, and limitations of the proposed treatment. - 23.
 Occupational Exposure: Any reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that may result from the performance of any employee's duties. - 24.
 Parenteral: The piercing of mucous membranes or the skin barrier.
 Incidents may include needle sticks, human bites, cuts, and abrasions. - 25.
 Personal Protective Equipment: Specialized clothing or equipment worn by an employee for protection against an occupational exposure.
 Latex or vinyl gloves, surgical mask, face shield and gown are the primary protective equipment used at West Michigan Community Mental Health. - 26.
 Regulated Waste: Liquid or semi-liquid blood or other potentially infectious materials; contaminated items that would release blood or other potentially infectious materials in a liquid or semi-liquid state if compressed; items that are caked with dried blood or other potentially infectious materials and are capable of releasing these materials during handling; contaminated sharps; and pathological and microbiological wastes containing blood or other potentially infectious materials. - 27.
 Sharps: Refers to intact or broken objects capable of puncturing, lacerating or otherwise penetrating skin or mucous membranes. - 28.
 Source Individual: Any individual, living or dead, whose blood or other potentially infectious materials may be a source of occupational exposure. - 29.
 Transmission Based Precautions: Precautions designed for persons documented or suspected to be infected with highly transmissible or epidemiologically important pathogens for which additional precautions beyond Standard Precautions are needed to interrupt transmission of the disease. - 30.
 Tuberculosis: An infectious disease caused by the tubercle bacillus.
-It most commonly affects the respiratory system but other parts of the body such as gastrointestinal and genitourinary tracts, bones, joints, nervous system, lymph nodes, and skin may become very infected. - 31.
-Universal Precautions: An approach to infection control whereby all human blood and certain human body fluids are treated as if known to be infectious for bloodborne pathogens. - 32.
-Work Practice Controls: Controls that reduce the likelihood of exposure by altering the manner in which a task is performed.
-For example, prohibiting needle recapping, universal precautions, contaminated linen policy.
+It most commonly affects the respiratory system but other parts of the body such as gastrointestinal and genitourinary tracts, bones, joints, nervous system, lymph nodes, and skin may become very infected.